ddatntu/show_tiff/README.md

 A simple utility to show a tiff image, or directory of tiff images, in X windows.

-This is particularly usefull when viewing lots of numbered files (e.g. medical images) as it can cycle through them with a starting number and ending number.
-It can loop back to the start if it can not find the next image in the sequence or if no ending number is specified.
-The file partern can also be altered to account.
-To move onto each new image in sequence press any key apart from 'q', to quit the applicatioin either mouse click on the close icon or press the 'q' key.
+This is particularly useful when viewing lots of numbered files (e.g. medical images), as it can cycle through them with a starting number and ending number.
+It will also, if it can not find the next image in the sequence (or if no ending number is specified) automatically loop back to the start.
+The file pattern can also be altered to account for different text and number sequences.
+To move onto each new image in sequence press any key apart from 'q', to quit the application either mouse click on the close icon or press the 'q' key.

 ```
 Usage: ./show_tiff [-q] [-e] [-s start] [-f file_pattern] [-d directory_path]